OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ### bcrypt

-[bcrypt](https://en.wikipedia.org/wiki/bcrypt) is a widely supported algorithm and should be second choice if Argon2id is not available or there are specific requirements for PBKDF2.
+The [bcrypt](https://en.wikipedia.org/wiki/bcrypt) password hashing function is a widely supported algorithm and should be second choice if Argon2id is not available or there are specific requirements for PBKDF2.

 The minimum work factor for bcrypt should be 12.